 The Running Stitch is the simplest and quickest of all embroidery stitches and is used for simple lines and outlines.
-So many stitches use the running stitch as the basis, like the Whipped Running Stitch, Double Running Stitch and Laced Running Stitch.
+So many stitches use the running stitch as the basis, like the Whipped Running Stitch and Laced Running Stitch.
 As it name implies, the needle runs in and out of the material at regular intervals.

-The Running Stitch is used as an outline or as a filling with rows of parallel or staggered stitches to create texture for almost any kind of embroidery stitching — crazy quilting, art quilts, sewing garments, crafts, or as a reinforcement for cutwork.
+This stitch is used as an outline or as a filling with rows of parallel or staggered stitches to create texture for almost any kind of embroidery stitching — crazy quilting, art quilts, sewing garments, crafts, or as a reinforcement for cutwork.
 It is worked from right to left, making small even stitches, while working the needle above and below the fabric.
 It is considered a stitch in the flat stitch family.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 This one is so easy!
 Needle in, needle out, repeat.
 Hemma Design has more illustrations and instructions.